Madi Kalyanpur

 Madi Kalyanpur is a village development committee in Chitwan District in the Narayani Zone of southern Nepal.
 At the time of the 1991 Nepal census it had a population of 6,598 people living in 1,238 individual households.
-Gopalnagar is a most popular village in Madi is also kalyan pur vdc.
+Villages in the Madi Kalyanpur VDC include Gopalnagar and Kalyanpur.
 There has been a large community of Tharu people in the area for many years.